Earn a Bachelor's and a Master's in Less Time

-- The detailed course and course-level requirements for the Thesis Option (Plan A) and Report Option (Plan B) are outlined on the Master of Science in Mechanical Engineering degree page.
+- The detailed course and course-level requirements for the Thesis Option, Report Option, and Coursework-only Option are outlined on the Master of Science in Mechanical Engineering degree page.

 - The Thesis Option requires 20–24 course credits, with at least 12 at the graduate level.